Sharm el-Sheikh travel guide

 Ras Um Sid

 Further south on the headland, Ras Um Sid has some of the clearest water in the immediate vicinity of the town.
-Accessible from cliff-top restaurants and hotels in the area.
-The reef quality here is better than the main Naama Bay stretch.
+Accessible from cliff-top restaurants and hotels in the area, including the Reef Oasis Blue Bay.
+The reef quality here is better than the main Naama Bay stretch — the wall drops off steeply, and you can see large fan corals, moray eels, and schools of reef fish within snorkeling depth.

 Private Resort Beaches

 Most major hotels have private beach sections for guests.
-Non-guests can access many of these via day passes, typically costing EGP 300–600, which usually includes a sun lounger and access to the hotel pool.
+Non-guests can access many of these via day passes, typically costing approximately EGP 300–600 as of 2026, which usually includes a sun lounger and access to the hotel pool.
 For a day’s beach access without staying in a luxury hotel, this is often the cleanest and most comfortable option.

 Reem Beach

-About 20km north of Naama Bay, Reem Beach is accessible by organised day trip.
-Reportedly cleaner and less developed than the main resort beaches, with good snorkeling.
-This requires some organisation — a taxi or day trip booking — but is worth it for those wanting a quieter stretch of coastline.
+About 20km north of Naama Bay, Reem Beach is accessible by organised day trip or private taxi (approximately EGP 200–300 each way).
+Reportedly cleaner and less developed than the main resort beaches, with good snorkeling over relatively undisturbed reef.
+This requires some organisation — a taxi or day trip booking — but is worth it for those wanting a quieter stretch of coastline away from the resort zones.

 Frequently Asked Questions